gbejula/react-portfolio/README.md

 # Olugbenga Ajayi Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using create-react-app.

 ## Available Scripts